-- the guidelines and restrictions set up by the Investment Committee,
+- the guidelines and restrictions set up by the Investment Committee and the investment list as listed in Section 3.5.1,

 - the client's:

 - o Investment objectives,

 - Risk tolerance,

-- Financial situation,
+- o Financial situation,

-- Knowledge and experience,
+- o Knowledge and experience,

-Product Governance.
+- Product Governance.

 A recommendation shall not be considered a personal recommendation if it is issued exclusively to the public.